albiberto/usb-detector/README.md

    }))
    .Build();
    ```
-6. For now we end with worker service. at this point it is not runnable configuration.
+6. For now we end with worker service, at this point it is not runnable configuration.
 We continue with writing a WASM client

 ### Create WASM Blazor Client
-The next step is to create a new Blazor WASM projects to do this, open terminal, go inside src folder in UsbDetector solution folder, and run fallowing commands:
+The next step is to create a new Blazor WASM project.
+To do this, open a terminal, go inside src folder located inside UsbDetector solution folder, and run the fallowing commands:
 1. ```dotnet new blazorwasm -n UsbDetector,Client```
 2```cd ..```
 3```dotnet sln add .\UsbDetector.sln .\src\UsbDetector.Client\UsbDetector.Client.csproj```

 ### Add SignalR Client
-Now we have to add SignalR client to connect with SignalR worker hub, let's start:
+Now we have to add the SignalR client to connect with the SignalR worker hub, let's start:
 1. Install package
    ```dotnet add package Microsoft.AspNetCore.SignalR.Client --version 6.0.0```
 2. Add ```@using Microsoft.AspNetCore.SignalR.Client``` in ```_import.razor``` file